C4Q/AC-Android/cohort_5.4/unit_01/01_18_DSA_String_Manipulation.md

 `String` objects are immutable.
 This means that although you can reassign a variable of type `String` with a new `String` object, you won't actually be able to change the previous String, only replace it.
 However, the concept of String manipulation usually describes the action of taking a `String` parameter, and returning a variation of that parameter, based on certain requirements.

-Remember this question from our first Homework Assignemnt?
+Remember this question from our first Homework Assignment?

 **01.01.06 string-elide**